IAmRoot0/iamroot0.github.io/_posts/2024-06-06-Expand-the-Scope-of-Automation-Scanners-Using-Burp-Suite.md

 ---
-title: "Expanding the Scope of Automation Scanners Using Burp-Suite"
+title: "Expand the Scope of Automation Scanners Using Burp-Suite"
 date: 2024-06-06 07:09:22
 categories: [Burp-Suite]
 tags: [Burp-Suite, Jython]